Deep-Symmetry/afterglow/README.md

 ## Status

-We getting close to an initial release, perhaps in June, although bugs in the Mac Java MIDI implementation have caused some time-consuming detours.
+We’re getting close to an initial release, perhaps in June, although bugs in the Mac Java MIDI implementation have caused some time-consuming detours.
 Most of the crazy ideas have panned out and been implemented, and I am just circling back and fleshing out the basic details needed for everyday use.
 The examples are starting to be intriguing and informative, and the [documentation](https://github.com/brunchboy/afterglow/wiki) is getting substantial.
 The modeling of fixtures, channels, etc. is coming together nicely, though there have been drastic changes as I